 The College offers students scholarships and fellowships to help defray the cost of their graduate education.
-The Graduate Tuition Fellowship covers the cost of in-state tuition and mandatory fees for qualified PhD students who are employed as Research or Teaching Assistants.
-Exceptional PhD applicants to our programs are also eligible for a Presidential fellowship for the first two-years of their graduate study.
+The Graduate Tuition Fellowship covers the cost of in-state tuition and mandatory fees for qualified PhD students who are employed as Teaching Fellows, Research Assistants, Instructional Assistants or Teaching Assistants.
+Exceptional PhD applicants to our programs are also eligible for a Presidential Fellowship for the first two years of their graduate study.

 Enrollment and Residency Requirements

 The College requires all graduate students to be continuously enrolled in a minimum of 3 credit hours in each Fall and Spring term.
 MA and MS students are required to complete their degree in 5 years.
-PhD students are required to fulfill one academic year of full-time residence and to complete their degree in 10 years.
+PhD students are required to fulfill one academic year of continuous full-time residency (Fall/Spring or Spring/Summer/Fall) and to complete their degree in 10 years.

 Leave of Absence